-Child abuse is more than bruises or broken bones.
-While physical abuse is shocking due to the scars it leaves, not all child abuse is as obvious.
-Ignoring children’s needs, putting them in unsupervised, dangerous situations, or making a child feel worthless or stupid are also child abuse.
-Regardless of the type of child abuse, the result is serious emotional harm.
+Child abuse isn't just about black eyes.
+While physical abuse is shocking due to the marks it leaves, not all signs of child abuse are as obvious.
+Ignoring a child's needs, putting them in unsupervised, dangerous situations, exposing them to sexual situations, or making them feel worthless or stupid are also forms of child abuse and neglect—and they can leave deep, lasting scars on kids.

 |Myths and facts about child abuse and neglect|

-MYTH #1: It's only abuse if it's violent.
+|Myth: It's only abuse if it's violent.

-MYTH #2: Only bad people abuse their children.
+|Myth: Only bad people abuse their children.

-MYTH #3: Child abuse doesn't happen in “good” families.
+|Myth: Abuse doesn't happen in “good” families.

-MYTH #4: Most child abusers are strangers.
+|Myth: Most child abusers are strangers.

 Fact: While abuse by strangers does happen, most abusers are family members or others close to the family.

-MYTH #5: Abused children always grow up to be abusers.
+|Myth: Abused children always grow up to be abusers.